-Eight Ways To Keep Yourself Fit Amidst Winter Pollution in Delhi
+Eight Ways To Keep Yourself Fit Amidst Winter Pollution

 Winter season in the national capital this year is strangely bittersweet.
 While most of us look forward to the cool respite after months of sweltering heat, the chilly weather do entail a variety of problems for many.
 This is because it is a combination of frigid winds blowing from the Himalayas, and the soaring pollution levels that are now synonymous with Delhi.
 There is not much to look forward to due to the winter pollution in Delhi.